 Seven selectable carrier frequencies.

 Selectable bit rates between 9.6 Kbit/s to 115.2 Kbit/s.

 Sleep Mode for low power consumption

 Avionics sensor - actuator bus.

 Vehicle sub bus for doors, seats, mirrors, climate control, lights etc.

-Yamar supports and sell its unique devices for DC power line communication to customers in more than 51 countries that use it in wide range of applications such as Automotive, Aerospace, Lighting, Battery monitoring (BMS) and more.
-The devices meet existing protocols such as UART, LIN, CAN, SPI, DMX512 and I2C.
+A fabless semiconductor company since 1994.
+We develop and sell our unique devices for DC power line communication targeting wire saving.
+Customers in more than 51 countries use the devices in a wide range of applications; Automotive, Aerospace, Lighting, Battery monitoring (BMS) and more.
+The devices meet existing protocols such as UART, LIN, CAN, SPI, DMX512, and I2C keeping it simple to operate.
 Yamar engineers lead the LIN over DC powerline (DC-LIN) ISO 17987-8 standardization workgroup.